BunnyEarsLawyer/Self_Actualization/Jumping_into_Cpp/ch14/ch14_readme.txt

 Pointers and arrayws:

-- Q: how do you use new to get mroe memorY?
+- Q: how do you use new to get more memorY?
 - A pointer can be treated like an array
 - An array is a series of values laid sequentially in memory
 - You can actually create a new array dynamically from the free store.